brycewray/eleventy_solo/src/posts/2019/12/sorta-strange-ssg-trip.md

 - **[Plain truth](/posts/2019/03/plain-truth/)**---If your words are worth writing, they're worth keeping for the future in *plain text*.
 That led to the obvious question about how one then can format such text, which I answered with&nbsp;.&nbsp;.&nbsp;.

 - **[Mark it down](/posts/2019/03/mark-it-down)**---This is my salute to [Markdown](https://daringfireball.net/projects/markdown).
-There are many like it on the Web, but this is mine.
+There are many like it on the web, but this is mine.

 ### April

 - **[Ec-static](/posts/2019/04/ec-static)**---Still blissfully unaware that "the dance" was about to occupy my brain, I started a two-parter on how to get started using what then was my SSG of record, [Hugo](https://gohugo.io).
-In this part, I worked you through setting up Hugo itself and getting a site going.[^howto11ty] That left the most practical part---actually getting the site *on the Web*---for Part&nbsp;II.
+In this part, I worked you through setting up Hugo itself and getting a site going.[^howto11ty] That left the most practical part---actually getting the site *on the web*---for Part&nbsp;II.

 [^howto11ty]: I have considered doing a similar piece about my Eleventy/webpack setup, but the webpack part of the puzzle would make that a lot more challenging.
 I may just have to continue my [stance](/posts/2019/09/why-left-hugo-eleventy) that, for an outright SSG newbie, Hugo and its single-binary, lotsa-stuff-out-of-the-box approach would still be the better choice.